ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 One important thing to keep in mind: the query only gets the publications accessible through the EUPMC API.
 So this is never the full list of literature available for a query.

-Look, how many results are found for the query:
+Look, how many results are found for the query "zika":
 ```bash
 getpapers -q zika -o zika
 ```
 1465 papers were found in this case (5.
 6. 2017).

+If your query consists of more than one word, use "TERM1 TERM2" to encapsulate them.

 Then, we download the ```fulltext.xml``` files for each publication.
 For this, add ```-x``` flag to the query.
 The results can then be viewed again with the tree command.